Skip to Main Content

 Anatomy of a Citation: Bibliography Elements

-The anatomy of a citation consists of bibliographic elements, which are the specific pieces of information for things such as an author's name, a title, or who published a book or article.
-Your instructor may ask you to use a particular citation style, such as APA, MLA, or Chicago.
-These styles may have different rules about things like capitalizing or ordering the bibliographic elements within a citation.
-However, the bibliographic elements you need to create a citation are the same, no matter the citation style.
+Each citation is composed from a set of bibliographic elements, which are specific categories of information for things like an author's name, a work's title, or a journal article's publisher.
+Citation styles (e.g., MLA, APA, Chicago) might look a bit different from each other or have different rules about things like ordering the bibliographic elements within a citation, but the basic bibliographic elements you need to include within a citation stay the same across citation styles.

 Common Bibliographic Elements

-These are common pieces of information that go into most citations (noting, of course, that print books probably don't have a DOI or URL, and web content may not have formal publication or pagination information):
+These are common categories of information that go into most (but not all) citations.
+(Certain types of sources will not need to include all of these bibliographic elements.
+For example, print books probably don't have a DOI or URL, and web content may not have formal publication or pagination information, and you may need to treat the content publisher as the creator, too, if a named author isn't listed.)

-• Creator – Authors, editors, composers, photographers, or another person who has made some sort of creative contribution to the work.
+• Creator: Authors, editors, composers, translators, or another person or group who has made some sort of creative contribution to the work.
+(You can include more than one!)

-• Title – The FULL title of a work, including everything before and after a colon.
+• Title: The FULL title of a work, including everything before and after a colon (i.e., the work's title and subtitle).

-• Place of Publication – The place where work was originally published, typically the name of a city (or sometimes a state, province, or country).
+• Place of Publication: The place where the work was originally published (typically the name of a city).

 Finding Bibliographic Elements